saloonphp/xml-wrangler/.github/README.md

 $reader->value('song.2')->sole(); // 'London Symfony Orchestra - Starfield Suite'
 ```
 #### Reading Specific Elements
 You can use the `element` method to search for a specific element.
+This method will return an `Element` class which contains the value and attributes.
 You can use dot-notation to search for child elements.
 You can also use whole numbers to find specific positions of multiple elements.
 This method searches through the whole XML body in a memory efficient way.

 This method will return a `LazyQuery` class which has different methods to retrieve the data.
 ```php